Adaptive Slacks for Easy Toileting

 The pros are:

-Easy dressing.
+- Easy dressing.
 No hard tugging required.

 - Super easy transfers to the toilet and back again whether you are being lifted to transfer or using a sling and lift.
 The open bottom means your slacks don't have to be tugged down and then up again.
 Just lift and sit!
 The opening keeps the slacks well out of the line of fire and makes wiping easy.

 Two ways to convert your slacks for easy toileting.